mdvanes/grunt-kot2html/README.md

 </script>
 ```

-### Options
+### Properties

 #### prefix
 Type: `String`
-Default value: `',  '`

-Not an option, but directly in the task.
 Prefix that is prepended to the template id along with the path.
 E.g. if the prefix is `/theme/` and the path of a template is `templates/bar.html`, the templateId will be `/theme/template/bar` (without .html).

 #### src
 Type: `String`
-Default value: `',  '`

-Not an option, but directly in the task.
 Input path.
 Location of the HTML Knockout Templates.
 Expects template files to have the .html extension

 #### dest
 Type: `String`
-Default value: `',  '`

-Not an option, but directly in the task.
 Output path.
 Location of the combined HTML file.

 ### Usage Examples